sdsc/cluster-guide/quickstart/README.md

 directory

 ```
-	scp scar-6.1-0.x86_64.disk1.iso root@hpcdev-006:~/rolls_to_add/
+	scp intel-6.1-0.x86_64.disk1.iso root@hpcdev-006:~/rolls_to_add/
 ```

 <!--
 ..
-Aside for the use of scar as an example roll this sequence is
+Aside for the use of intel as an example roll this sequence is
 	essentially fine.
 -->